ComposableFi/whitepaper/whitepaper.md

 Completely trustless compatibility can be achieved through the use of smart contracts and runtime-embedded light clients, such as IBC.
 For chains without smart contract capabilities or light clients, such as Bitcoin, we can employ optimistic bridging and message passing technologies, such as our Mosaic project.

-The XCVM offers Picasso-based dApps different hooks and updates on the status of any XCT, as well as RBAC-based flow control for actively managing the execution of different stages.
+The XCVM offers Picasso-based decentralized Applications (dApps) different hooks and updates on the status of any XCT, as well as RBAC-based flow control for actively managing the execution of different stages.
 Dapps incur transaction fees for calling into this underlying execution layer.
 Depending on the stage of the XCT, this fee may be subtracted from the XCTs payload in case of a simple token transfer using our bring-your-own-gas features.